puzzle/amm-techlab/content/en/docs/04.0/pipeline.md

   Build and deployment automation with Tekton on OpenShift.
 ---

-It is time to automate the deployment of our application to OpenShift by using OpenShift Pipelines.
+It is time to automate the deployment of our Quarkus application to OpenShift by using OpenShift Pipelines.
 OpenShift Pipelines are based on [Tekton](https://tekton.dev/).

 ## Task {{% param sectionnumber %}}.1: Basic Concepts